ahsyuyu/udacity-fsnd-linux/README.md

-# Full Stack Web Development ND - Linux Server Configuration
+# Udacity FSND - Linux Server Configuration

 ## About
 This project deploys the catalog application to a linux server which is secured and also hosts as our database server